What is Telehealth and How Can Telehealth Help Patients?

-Technology and Communications has come a long way in the past 50 years.
+Technology and Communication have come a long way in the past 50 years.
 It only seems like yesterday when dial-up internet was the norm for households.
-Where computers needed their own rooms in order to operate.
-Now you can carry a computer in the pocket of your jeans.
-With every industry excelling with the help of technology it is no surprise that the health industry has also done the same.
-This new synergy of health and technology has come to be aptly known as Telehealth and it is already taking the world by storm.
+Where computers needed a separate space to be operated, now you can carry a computer in the pocket of your jeans.
+With every industry excelling with the help of technology, it is no surprise that the health industry has also done the same.
+This new synergy of health and technology has come to be aptly known as Telehealth, and it is already taking the world by storm.

 What is Telehealth?